BinTianqi/OwnDroidDocs/docs/Permission.md

 Overrides any owner information manually set by the user and prevents the user from further changing it.

-TODO: profile owner should be org owned in app

 ## Supported message

 **[Device admin]**

 **[API24]**

-TODO: update permission in app

 ### Short support message